University of South Florida

 My current research takes this interest in popular culture and theatre in a new direction, as I look at nineteenth-century dramatizations of the novel, with a particular focus on the work of Charles Dickens as it was adapted to the stage and, later, screen.
 I consider theatrical adaptation as a form of literary critique and the creative product of active readerly engagement with popular fiction.

 At the graduate level, I regularly teach courses on literary adaptation and the Victorian novel, as well as courses on Victorian periodicals and on the cultural expressions of empire in the nineteenth century.
 My former doctoral students have developed research projects on wide variety of topics: representations of beauty in the Victorian novel, the representations of trauma in Victorian literature, spiritualist fiction, and the interplay between realism and fantasy in the Victorian novel.
-I’m happy to work with students in any area connected to the nineteenth century, though I have a particular interest in helping students to develop projects that engage with issues of genre, that consider adaptation and cultural appropriations of literary texts, that investigate images of empire, and that make use of archival materials.
+I’m happy to work with students in any area connected to the nineteenth century, though I am especially well-positioned to assist students in developing projects that engage with issues of genre, that consider adaptation and cultural appropriations of literary texts, that investigate images of empire, and that make use of archival materials.

 PhD, University of Iowa, 2005

 19th-century British literature, the cultural expressions of empire, theatre studies, adaptation studies, Dickens